UedaTakeyuki/mh-z19/pypi/README.md

 The ***sudo*** might be necessary because mh_z19 module use Serial.

-The differences of the interface between each Raspberry Pi modle are resolved inside this module.
+The differences of the interface between each Raspberry Pi model are resolved inside this module.
 For example, serial device name is difference between Raspberry Pi 3 and older model, but mh-z19 module automatically detect the model and read from appropriate serial device.

-To use mh-z19, once you need to set up enabling serial port device on the Raspbyerr Pi.
+To use mh-z19, once you need to set up enabling serial port device on the Raspberry Pi.
 Following [Wiki](https://github.com/UedaTakeyuki/mh-z19/wiki/How-to-Enable-Serial-Port-hardware-on-the-Raspberry-Pi) page might be informative.

 ## cabling